gthmb/jquery-free-transform/README.md

 - `angle`:Number (the angle (in degrees) of the rotation)
 - `'rot-origin'`:String (the location of rotation point),

-The <code>'rot-origin'</code> property is a string formatted just like the 'transform-origin' property in CSS.
+The `'rot-origin'` property is a string formatted just like the `'transform-origin'` property in CSS.
 Like CSS, it defaults to <code>'50% 50%'</code>, which means 50% of the width and 50% of the height, eg, the center point.
 The first value in the string describes the x location, the second describes the y location.
 Passing in a single value will apply the same value to both the x and the y location.
 If you'd prefer to use pixel offsets and not percentages, just leave the '%' off the values. <code>'150 100'</code> will make the rotation origin point {x: 150px, y: 100px}.

 	// rotate around the bottom center
 	$('mydiv').freetrans({'rot-origin': '50% 100%'});